Skip to content

 Open the terminal window and type in npm install.
 This will install all the dependencies listed in the package.json file and will create a folder node_modules where all these dependencies will be installed. npm run dev will run a local development server and open a web browser window for you that’s pointed at your application.

-The skeleton code of the application is designed to give you a better understanding on React and its features.
-The given project is 70% done, requiring some functionalities to be implemented.
+The skeleton code of the application is designed to give you a better understanding on React and its features along with backend in Hono.
+The given project is 70% done, requiring some functionalities to be implemented in React application and in the worker/index.ts for server.
 You just need to add the logic as described in the TODOs.
 There may be a few TODOs missing, but they’re easily detectable when debugging.
-Don’t worry about anything inside the backend folder, nothing is missing there.

 Before running the project please make sure that you have installed all the dependencies mentioned in the step Installing required packages.
 Start the project by typing npm run dev in the terminal and open the URL in a browser.